Rethinking Entropy Interventions in RLVR: An Entropy Change Perspective: Acknowledgements

+\appsubsection{Entropy Change Estimation Comparison} The comparison results on three metrics are shown in Table~\ref{MSE_and_PCC} in the main text strongly validate the effectiveness of our estimator derived in Theorem~\ref{theorem_entropy_change}.

-We recorded the token entropy changes for the first $10$ training steps across different models and datasets.
-Figure \ref{Entropy Change on DAPO-Math-17k.} and \ref{Entropy Change scatters on DAPO-Math-17k.} show the results on dataset DAPO-Math-17k, while Figure \ref{Entropy Change on Math.} and \ref{Entropy Change scatters on Math.} show the results on dataset Math.
+Beyond these, we record the token entropy changes for the first $10$ training steps across different models and datasets.
+Figure~\ref{Entropy Change on DAPO-Math-17k.} and~\ref{Entropy Change scatters on DAPO-Math-17k.} show the results on dataset DAPO-Math-17k.
+The curve denotes the estimated vs. ground-truth entropy change (left axis) and histograms show token counts per bin (right axis).
 It can be observed that our method exhibits a clear positive correlation with ground-truth entropy change, which strongly supports our theoretical framework.
-By contrast, the estimation scheme in \citep{cui2025entropy} exhibits no clear correlation.
+By contrast, the estimation scheme in~\citep{cui2025entropy} exhibits no clear correlation.